maxim-lobanov/build-issue-dependencies-graph/README.md

 This action is intended for building dependencies graph between issues in epic, rendering mermaid diagram with this graph and automatically updating epic issue body with diagram.
 It can be useful during work on big epics where it is tricky to keep all dependencies in mind.

+All nodes of diagram are clickable and link leads to issue page.
+Also nodes are colored according to issue status: Green (issue is closed), Yellow (issue is opened and someone is assigned to it), White (issue is opened and no assignees).

 ## Parameters
 | Parameter | Description |
 |-|-|